jaky1206/sms-based-quiz/README.md

-### SMS Based Quiz
+# SMS-Based Quiz Campaign

-This project was the initial version of an old sms based quiz campaign.
-Users entered "START QUIZ" to start and "STOP QUIZ" to stop the quiz and "QUIZ A" or "QUIZ B" to select answers and send that to a shortcode.
-The configuration of shortcode related things for sms are not in scope of this project.
-Requirement was: user registration, deregistration, socre ,validation and user activity logging.
-Techonoogies used: PHP and MySQL.
+This project represents the initial version of an SMS-based quiz campaign.
+Users interacted with the system by sending specific commands via SMS.
+For instance, they could start the quiz by texting "START QUIZ" and stop it with "STOP QUIZ."
+To select answers, users would send either "QUIZ A" or "QUIZ B" to a designated shortcode.

+## Key Functionalities

+1. **User Registration and Deregistration**
+   - Users could register to participate in the quiz campaign.
+   - Deregistration was also supported.

+2. **Scoring and Validation**
+   - The system tracked user scores based on their quiz responses.
+   - Answers were validated to ensure accuracy.

+3. **User Activity Logging**
+   - User interactions and activities were logged for analysis.

+## Technologies Used

+- PHP
+- MySQL